 Don’t Tell Them to Relax

-Comments such as “just relax” or “try going on a cruise” create even more stress for the infertile couple, particularly the woman.
+Comments such as “just relax” or “try going on a cruise” create even more stress for the infertile person or couple, particularly the woman.
 The woman feels like she is doing something wrong when, in fact, there is a good chance that there is a physical problem preventing her from becoming pregnant.

 These comments can also reach the point of absurdity.
 As a couple, my husband and I underwent two surgeries, numerous inseminations, hormone treatments, and four years of poking and prodding by doctors.
 Yet, people still continued to say things like, “If you just relaxed on a cruise . . .”
-Infertility is a diagnosable medical problem that must be treated by a doctor, and even with treatment, many couples will NEVER successfully conceive a child.
+Infertility is a diagnosable medical problem that must be treated by a doctor, and even with treatment, many individuals and couples will NEVER successfully conceive a child.
 Relaxation itself does not cure medical infertility.

 Don’t Minimize the Problem